Point Stephens Light: The tower

 The lighthouse is located on the south-east extremity of the point.
 The unusual design of the tower relates to the form of a Doric column, with a flared base and ramped approached enabled using of the base for equipment.

 The walls of the tower are constructed of sandstone blocks, brought by ship as ballast from Sydney, dressed outside and inside, and painted white.
 The walls' thickness varies from 2 m at the bottom, in a concave slope to 0.6 m at the top.
 The tower walls are carried up above the lantern floor to support the metal framework for the lantern.
 The gallery is surrounded by the 1932 gas pipe railing.

 The interior of the tower is divided by iron floors and spiral stairways into four stories.
 The ground floor was originally used for oil store, and it now houses the light equipment, including a generator.
-Access to the tower was originally through the ramped stone steps on the north, entering the first floor.
-This entrance was since sealed, and a steel door on the ground level is now used.
+Access to the tower is through the ramped stone steps on the north, entering the first floor.

 Originally, the tower was topped with a glass lantern, which was replaced with a fiberglass one in 1973.
 The original lantern is now held by the Nelson Bay Historical Society.